-Bar Stories is a place not to be missed for an evening of celebration.
-Despite its sophisticated interior and limited seating capacity, it has become one of Singapore's most talked about cocktail bars , offering a range of inventive and playful cocktails.
-There's also a large selection of bottled beer, wine, and champagne.
+Bar Stories is an absolutely unmissable place for an evening of celebration.
+Despite its sophisticated interior and limited seating capacity, it has become one of Singapore's most talked about cocktail bars , offering a range of imaginative and playful cocktails.
+There is also a large selection of bottled beer, wine and champagne.

 Every day, the upstairs space fills up after work, with hip crowds arriving from off Haji Lane, one of the hippest shopping and nightlife streets in the city.